pohly/syncevolution/README.rst

   --quiet, only the paths are listed.

 --configure|-c
-  Modify the configuration files for the selected peer and/or sources.
+  Modify the configuration files for the selected peer and/or datastores.

   If no such configuration exists, then a new one is created using one of the template configurations (see --template option).
-Choosing a template sets most of the relevant properties for the peer and the default set of sources (see above for a list of those).
+Choosing a template sets most of the relevant properties for the peer and the default set of datastores (see above for a list of those).
 Anything specific to the user (like username/password) still has to be set manually.

-  When creating a new configuration and listing sources explicitly on the command line, only those sources will be set to active in the new configuration, i.e. `syncevolution -c memotoo addressbook` followed by `syncevolution memotoo` will only synchronize the address book.
-The other sources are created in a disabled state.
+  When creating a new configuration and listing datastores explicitly on the command line, only those datastores will be set to active in the new configuration, i.e. `syncevolution -c memotoo addressbook` followed by `syncevolution memotoo` will only synchronize the address book.
+The other datastores are created in a disabled state.
-  When modifying an existing configuration and sources are specified, then the source properties of only those sources are modified.
+  When modifying an existing configuration and datastores are specified, then the datastore properties of only those datastores are modified.

   By default, creating a config requires a template.
-Source names on the command line must match those in the template.
-This allows catching typos in the peer and source names.
+Datastore names on the command line must match those in the template.
+This allows catching typos in the peer and datastore names.
 But it also prevents some advanced use cases.
 Therefore it is possible to disable these checks in two ways::

     - use `--template none` or
-    - specify all required sync and source properties that are normally in the templates on the command line (syncURL, backend, ...)
+    - specify all required sync and datastore properties that are normally in the templates on the command line (syncURL, backend, ...)

 --run|-r
-  To prevent accidental sync runs when a configuration change was intended, but the `--configure` option was not used, `--run` must be specified explicitly when sync or source properties are selected on the command line and they are meant to be used during a sync session triggered by the invocation.
+  To prevent accidental sync runs when a configuration change was intended, but the `--configure` option was not used, `--run` must be specified explicitly when sync or datastore properties are selected on the command line and they are meant to be used during a sync session triggered by the invocation.